cisocrgroup/Resources/manuals/profiler-manual.md

 * The [Apache Tomcat](https://tomcat.apache.org/) web server
 * The [Apache Axis2](https://axis.apache.org/) SOAP engine
-* A language backend that contains different language profiles, the profiler executable and according configuration files for the different language profiles
+* A language backend that contains various language models, the profiler executable and the configuration files for the language models
 * The [Apache Ant](https://ant.apache.org) build tool

 ## Apache Tomcat web server